Mexico Northern Gulf of California swimming crab - pot/trap

 Update

-We kindly request the extension of the projected date to ensure that the FIP objectives are achieved
+We kindly request the extension of the projected date to direct the efforts of FIP participants towards sustainability following a new workplan.

 Next Progress Report Due